Qualifications and standards to become an RCMP officer

 Be willing to relocate anywhere within Canada

 The RCMP is a national organization and as such, you must be willing to relocate anywhere within Canada.
-You have the opportunity to identify your preferred province for your first post following graduation and every effort will be made to accommodate this; however, operational needs will determine the exact location of a posting.
+You have the opportunity to identify your preferred province for your first post following graduation; however, operational needs will determine the exact location of a posting.

 The number of times a police officer will be relocated varies depending on the police officer's role, promotional interests, human resourcing needs and available opportunities.
 The RCMP serves communities across the country and our police officers are expected to be mobile to gain a variety of experience and to meet the operational needs of the organization.